 Finally, we would like to draw attention to notable pragmatic challenges pertaining to the study of citizen engagement with European politics on social media that we encountered.
 The first of those is the sheer data volume and the nested structure and variation that comes with it.
 On the one hand, access to such a rich amount of data, especially from comparatively transparent platforms such as Twitter, allows researchers to study very encompassing populations of messages and communicators, leading to less biased aggregate pictures.
 On the other hand, managing such large volumes of data entails major logistical problems with regard to storing, sharing, and analyzing the data – especially in a collaborative project.
-While collaborative coding is tremendously facilitated by services such as our preferred GitHub, such free-of-charge services quickly reach their limits with the amount of data we had to wrangle for the analyses here.
-With some creativity these problems can be solved, but for reproducible, collaborative work also political scientists need better infrastructure.
+While collaborative coding is largely facilitated by services such as our preferred GitHub, such free-of-charge services quickly reach their limits with the amount of data we had to wrangle for the analyses here.
+With some creativity, these problems can be solved; but for reproducible, collaborative work, also political scientists need better infrastructure.
 The same holds for processing power: With our means, the analyses presented here partially implied waiting for several hours to reshape the data or to summarize descriptive information from it.
 We also faced a steep learning curve with regard to formulating calls to the Twitter API and handling the comparatively complex and nested data structure it returns.
 With a view to the large amounts of visual information in the data we present, such technical challenges are likely to increase in the future.
-Finally, we also should note that despite the unprecedented access to Twitter data, some notable and substantially important gaps persist especially with a view to study citizen engagement: in our case we could only extract historical data on follower counts from an external and incomplete source while we were also lacking the number of ‘impressions’ per tweet.
-Without this information it is, for example, hard to see in how far the on-platform engagement we observe is driven by the messages and their authors or by the algorithms that Twitter uses to show them to specific users on the platform.
+Finally, we also should note that, despite the unprecedented access to Twitter data, some notable and substantially important gaps persist especially with a view to study citizen engagement: In our case, we could only extract historical data on follower counts from an external and incomplete source while we were also lacking the number of ‘impressions’ per tweet.
+Without this information, for example, it is hard to see in how far the on-platform engagement we observe is driven by the messages and their authors or by the algorithms that Twitter uses to show them to specific users on the platform.
 Yet and still, we hope that our bird’s eye view indicates that it is worthwhile to overcome such challenges in future research.

 Acknowledgments